Sunday, September 19, 2010

 (I'd say they'll turn over in their graves, but, alas, when Clemente's plane went down, neither it nor his body was ever found.
 There is no grave for him.
 Just memories of a man who was a star in life as well as in baseball.)

-Joe Torre has officially retired as manager of the Los Angeles Dodgers, effective the end of the regular season, October 3, 2 weeks from now.
+Joe Torre has officially retired as manager of the Los Angeles Dodgers, effective with the end of the regular season, October 3, 2 weeks from now.
 Just as officially, their new manager will be Don Mattingly.
 He will continue to be in uniform for them, which means the Curse of Donnie Baseball is still in effect for them.

 The Dodgers, first in Brooklyn and then in Los Angeles, won 16 Pennants in a 48-year stretch from 1941 to 1988 -- and just missed 5 others.
 They haven't won another since.
 That's right, they haven't won a Pennant since the Reagan Administration.
 Hiring Donnie Regular Season Baseball as their manager doesn't help.